mrflix/kirby-protocol/README.md

 #### 3.1.2 `actions` Variables

-The following variables can be used as variables:
+The following variables can be used:

 | Option | Type   | Default        | Description          |
 |:-------|:-------|:---------------|:---------------------|